Laboratories and Professors

 Professors:

-Prof. Kaveh Razavi, computer security
+Prof. Kaveh Razavi, Computer Security (COMSEC)

-Prof. Laurent Vanbever, networked systems
+Prof. Laurent Vanbever, Networked Systems (NSG)

-Prof. Roger Wattenhofer, distributed computing
+Prof. Roger Wattenhofer, Distributed Computing (DISCO)

 www.isi.ee.ethz.ch